mihajm/mmstack/packages/router/core/README.md

 };
 ```

-### LinkDirective (mmLink)
+### Link (mmLink)

-The `LinkDirective` directive (used with the `mmLink` attribute) is an enhancement for Angular's standard `RouterLink` directive.
+The `Link` directive (used with the `mmLink` attribute) is an enhancement for Angular's standard `RouterLink` directive.
 It adds the capability to preload the JavaScript modules associated with the linked route, based on user interaction or visibility.
 Other than the added `preloadOn` input & `preloading` output it directly proxies `RouterLink`.

 - `preloadOn`: `input<'hover' | 'visible' | null>()` [default: 'hover'] specifies when to preload, `null` disables preloading
 - `preloading` - `output<void>()` fires when route is registered for preloading (before load)